nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 2a.
 System detects an invalid index entered.
   * 2a1.
 System shows an error message.
   * 2a2.
 User enters a new delete request. <br>
-  Steps 2a1- 2a2 are repeated until the data entered are correct.<br>
+  Steps 2a1- 2a2 are repeated until the data entered is correct.<br>
   Use case resumes from step 3. <br>

-**Use Case UC7: Add emergency contact**
+**Use Case UC6 - Add note**

 **MSS**
-1. User <ins>lists all contacts (UC3).</ins>
+1. User <ins>lists all contacts (UC2).</ins>
-2. User adds a contact to the emergency contact list.
+2. User enters an index to add a note associated with a contact
-3. System adds the contact into the emergency contact list. <br>
+3. System adds the note to the contact.<br>
 Use case ends.

 **Extensions**
-* 1a.
-System detects that the tag given to the contact is invalid.
+* 2a.
+System detects an invalid index entered.
-  * 1a1.
-System shows the valid tags for input.
+  * 2a1.
+System shows an error message.
-  * 1a2.
-User enters a new add emergency contact request. <br>
+  * 2a2.
+User tries to add a note to a contact again.<br>
-  Steps 1a1- 1a2 are repeated until the data entered are correct. <br>
+  Steps 2a1- 2a2 are repeated until the data entered is correct. <br>
   Use case resumes from step 3.

+**Use Case UC7 - Record payment**

+**MSS**
+1. User <ins>lists all contacts (UC2).</ins>
+2. User enters an index to record an amount of money paid to a contact.
+3. System records money paid to the contact.
+4. System displays the contact with an indication of the money owed.<br>
+Use case ends.

+**Extensions**
-* 1b.
+* 2a.
 System detects an invalid index entered.
-  * 1b1.
+  * 2a1.
 System shows an error message.
-  * 1b2.
-User enters a new delete request. <br>
+  * 2a2.
+User tries to record a payment to a contact again.<br>
-  Steps 1b1- 1b2 are repeated until the data entered are correct. <br>
+  Steps 2a1- 2a2 are repeated until the data entered is correct. <br>
   Use case resumes from step 3.
+* 2b.
+System detects an invalid payment amount entered.
+  * 2b1.
+System shows an error message.
+  * 2b2.
+User tries to record a payment to a contact again.<br>
+  Steps 2b1- 2b2 are repeated until the data entered is correct. <br>
+  Use case resumes from step 3.

+**Use Case UC8 - Search for contact**

+**MSS**
+1. User enters a search criteria to find a contact.
+2. System displays all contacts that match the criteria.<br>
+Use case ends.

+**Extensions**
+* 1a.
+System detects an invalid search criteria.
+  * 1a1.
+System shows an error message.
+  * 1a2.
+User tries to enter a search criteria to find a contact.<br>
+  Steps 1a1 - 1a2 are repeated until the data entered is correct.<br>
+  Use case resumes from step 2.

 ### Non-Functional Requirements